-- Tenure-eligible faculty were most satisfied with support for faculty to be good mentors than term faculty (100% vs. 42%). - Of tenured associate professors, men were more satisfied with the mentoring of tenured associate professors in the department than their female counterparts (52% vs. 23%). - Tenure-eligible faculty were more satisfied with mentoring of term faculty in the department than term faculty (100% vs. 36%).
+- Tenure-eligible faculty were most satisfied with support for faculty to be good mentors than term faculty (100% vs. 42%). - Of tenured associate professors, men were more satisfied with the mentoring of tenured associate professors in the department than their female counterparts (52% vs. 23%). - Tenure-eligible faculty were more satisfied with mentoring of term faculty in the department than term faculty (100% vs. 36%); Asian faculty were more satisfied with mentoring of term faculty than White faculty (78% vs. 36%).